Kentuck Knob: Design

-At the time he took the commission, Wright was either 86 or 87 years old, and he was simultaneously designing structures such as the Guggenheim Museum in New York, the Beth Sholom Synagogue in Pennsylvania's Delaware Valley, and the Price Tower in Oklahoma.
+At the time he took the commission, Wright was 86 years old and was simultaneously designing structures such as the Guggenheim Museum in New York, the Beth Sholom Synagogue in the Philadelphia metropolitan area of Pennsylvania, and the Price Tower in Oklahoma.
 Accordingly, Wright delegated many of his other projects to apprentices.
-John H. Howe, Wright's chief draftsman and longtime apprentice, drew up the plans for the house.
-The initial plans were completed in February 1954; the design included a drawing of the site with random boulders scattered throughout.
+John H. Howe, Wright's chief draftsman and longtime apprentice, drew the plans for the house.
+The initial plans were completed in February 1954 and included a drawing of the site with boulders scattered throughout.
 The plans called for a glass-walled structure with two wings radiating from a core, enclosing a central entrance court.
 Since Howe had not visited the site, the early drawings were riddled with errors; for example, the house was oriented the wrong way, and the drawings misrepresented the topography.
 Wright also did not visit the site until the design was completed, instead relying on contour maps.

 The Hagans soon requested changes to the plan, saying that some design features, such as the living room and kitchen, were too small for their needs.
 Though Wright was known to be generally irascible and resistant to change, he readily agreed to the Hagans' requests.
-He lengthened the living room, relocated the living-room windows away from the house's terrace, moved the basement stair, and added a painting studio for Bernadette.
+He lengthened the living room, relocated the living-room windows away from the house's terrace, moved the basement stair, and added a painting studio for Bernardine.
 Wright modified the kitchen's floors and countertops and added a screen to the kitchen, and he expanded the dining room upon learning that the Hagans did not frequently eat out.
 The main facade, which originally faced in a more southerly direction, was rotated about 15 degrees clockwise.
-He overruled some of the Hagans' other requests, such as insulated glass panes (which he felt unnecessary), a wider terrace, and a wider hallway.
+He overruled some of the Hagans' other requests, such as insulated glass panes (which he felt unnecessary) and a wider hallway, and he overruled the Hagans' preferences for a smaller terrace.